secretvpc/terminal-video/docs/cheat-sheets/wsl-winget.md

 * Use `wsl --export` and `--import` to control naming and duplication.
 * Avoid default names to prevent conflicts across environments.
 * Always define a non-root user and configure it in `wsl.conf`.
-* Set `startingDirectory` in Windows Terminal profiles for clean navigation.
+* Use `startingDirectory` in Windows Terminal profiles for clean navigation.
-* Use structured folders for exported images and distributions.
+* Set persistent hostname in `wsl.conf` when required.
+* Avoid using the same forwarded port in multiple distributions.
+* Regenerate machine-id in cloned distributions to prevent system conflicts.
-* Combine `wsl`, `winget`, and PowerShell to automate full workflows.
+* Combine `wsl`, `winget`, and PowerShell for full lifecycle automation.

 End of reference.